nightroman/FarNet.template/README.md

 [.NET SDK]: https://aka.ms/dotnet/download
 [FarNet]: https://github.com/nightroman/FarNet#readme

-With [.NET SDK] 8.0 installed with Visual Studio or manually, the easiest way to create module and script projects for [FarNet] is using *FarNet.template* from the NuGet gallery.
+With [.NET SDK] 9.0 installed with Visual Studio or manually, the easiest way to create module and script projects for [FarNet] is using `FarNet.template` NuGet.

 Projects created from the template can be used for development and debugging in Visual Studio and VSCode.

-To install the FarNet template from the NuGet gallery, run:
+To install the FarNet template from NuGet, run:

 ```
 dotnet new install FarNet.template